theol0403/7842B-Journal/_posts/19-10-16-Statemachine Wrapper.md

 ---
-layout: default
+title: State Machine
+categories: programming

+nav_exclude: false
 parent: Home
-title: State Machine
 nav_order: 3
 ---

-# Statemachine Wrapper

 A statemachine is an elegant way of programming a subsystem, and makes it easy to control both in driver control and autonomous.
 A statemachine is usually implemented using an enum containing a list of states, and then a switch statement in a separate thread that implements each state.